Skinz3/Flex/Readme.md

           set;
       }

-      [Transcient]  // <--- This property is ignored in SQL Schema public bool Connected
+      [Transient]  // <--- This property is ignored in SQL Schema public bool Connected
       {
           get;